National Fire Academy: History

 The intent of the NCFPC was to create a federal training academy that offered programs and curriculum not otherwise available to state fire training agencies and local fire departments, and was to be modeled after the FBI Academy in nearby Quantico, Virginia.

 Signed into law on October 29, 1974 by President Gerald R. Ford was Public Law 93-498, also known as the “National Fire Prevention and Control Act” (NFPCA).
 The NFPCA authorized the creation of the United States Fire Administration (USFA) within the U.S. Department of Commerce.
 The recommendation to create the National Fire Academy “to function as the National focal point for fire prevention and control training” was adopted with the passing of the act.

 In 1979, President Jimmy Carter formed the Federal Emergency Management Agency (FEMA) by consolidating several government organizations.
 That same year the United States Congress appropriated funds to transfer the Civil Defense Staff College (CDSC), the USFA, and the NFA into FEMA.

 The Emergency Management Institute (EMI) and NFA are managed independently with unique student audiences and curricula for the emergency management and national fire communities.
 EMI and NFA have collaborated on curricula and programs since their inception.

 The NFA not only conducts classes on the Emmitsburg campus, but also serves as a hub of a highly structured educational and training network and education system for the entire country “to advance professional development of fire service personnel as a focal point for the professional training of fire officers.”

 There are no tuition fees for NFA courses.
 All instruction and course materials are provided at no cost.
 Transportation costs and lodging for students who represent career or volunteer fire departments, rescue squads, or state/local governments attending on-campus courses are provided as part of funding under the Student Stipend Reimbursement Program.
 Students are responsible for the cost of cafeteria meals and for personal, incidental expenses.

 In March 2025, the Trump administration canceled in-person classes at the academy.
-Its centrality to local life in Emmitsburg means that its continued closure would likely have a substantial negative impact on the region's economic livelihood.
-The academy is set to reopen on June 2, 2025.
+Its centrality to local life in Emmitsburg meant that continued closure would likely have a substantial negative impact on the region's economic livelihood.
+The academy reopened on June 2, 2025.